Choose another writer in this calendar:

 Irving's career as a writer started in journals and newspapers.
 He contributed to Morning Chronicle (1802-03), which was edited by his brother Peter, and published Salmagundi (1807-08), writing in collaboration with his brother William and James Kirke Paulding.
 From 1812 to 1814 he was an editor of Analectic magazine in Philadelphia and New York.

-Irving's success in social life and literature was shadowed by a personal tragedy.
+A personal tragedy cast its shadow on Irving's success in social life and literature.
 He was engaged to be married to Matilda Hoffman, who died at the age of seventeen, in 1809.
 Later he wrote in a private letter, addressed to Mrs. Forster, as an answer to her inquiry why he had not been married: "For years I could not talk on the subject of this hopeless regret; I could not even mention her name; but her image was continually before me, and I dreamt of her incessantly."
 However, it has also been claimed that Irving was a homosexual.

 After the death of his mother, Irving decided to stay in Europe, where he remained for seventeen years, from 1815 to 1832.
 He lived in Dresden (1822-23), London (1824) and Paris (1825).
 In England Irving had a romantic liaison with Mary Shelley.
 Eventually he settled in Spain, working there for financial reasons for the U.S. Embassy in Madrid (1826-29).
 In 1829-32 Irving was a secretary to the American Legation under Martin Van Buren.
 During his stay in Spain, he wrote Columbus (1828), Conquest of Granada (1829), and The Companions of Columbus (1831), all based on careful historical research.
 In 1829 he moved to London and published Alhambra (1832), concerning the history and the legends of Moorish Spain.
 Among his literary friends were Mary Shelley and Henry Wadsworth Longfellow.